4GeeksAcademy/master-javascript-programming-exercises/exercises/130-getLongestWordOfMixedElements/README.md

 ## 📝 Instructions:

 1. Write a function called `getLongestWordOfMixedElements`.
 Given an array of mixed types, `getLongestWordOfMixedElements` returns the longest string in the given array.

-## :bulb: Hint:
+## Example:

-* If the array is empty, it should return an empty string (“”).

-* If the array contains no strings; it should return an empty string.

 ```Js
 var output = getLongestWordOfMixedElements([3, 'word', 5, 'up', 3, 1]);
 console.log(output); // --> 'word'
 ```

+## 💡 Hints:

++ If the array is empty, it should return an empty string (“”).

++ If the array contains no strings; it should return an empty string.